Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 • Medical information across multiple apps

-• School details in text threads
+• School details in message threads

 • Important documents in random drawers